huffyhenry/huffyhenry.github.io/_posts/2018-10-21-rethinking-shots.md

 Football analytics today is dominated by analysis of shots, but only at the level of _conversion_.
-Relatively little attention has been paid to how and shots arise, despite it being arguably the more important question.
+Relatively little attention has been paid to how shots arise, despite it being arguably the more important question.
 I call this process shot _generation_ and its analysis is the main contribution of this post, although I also present a simple conversion model for completeness and symmetry.
-The underlying motivation, as always, is to try and describe football in more mechanistic terms without compromising on statistical rigour.
+The underlying motivation, as always, is to try to understand the underlying dynamics of football without compromising on statistical rigour.

 In the early days of (public) analytics,
 [Sander IJstma](http://11tegen11.net/2013/03/16/the-next-step-in-football-analytics-game-states/)